root-project/web/contribute/index.md

 toc: false
 ---

-We warmly welcome your contribution to ROOT!
+We warmly welcome your contribution to ROOT 🙏!
+Checkout our [good first issues](https://github.com/root-project/root/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22) and [items that could use some help](https://github.com/root-project/root/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22help%20wanted%22).

 There are two ways in which you can contribute: